"Defender Pro's interface is very intuitive with warnings that are very helpful."

 As always, if you have any questions or need any help at all getting WP Defender set up to protect your site, we’ve always got a light on for you in our support forums.

-WP Defender Features
+Defender Pro Features

 Get peace-of-mind with a more secure site.